T-Shirt Quilt 2.0

 Image

 I punched holes in the covers and added a ribbon to finish off the tree.
 That’s it.
 Give it a try or better yet, have the kids try it!
-For more fun ideas, subscribe to this blog and visit my website at WendyAmato.com.
 Happy Holidays!

 Posted in Projects to try | Leave a comment